basilminakov/tournamentsDemo/README.md

 # Some notes about application behaviour.

 1. You should wait for some time in order to allow the mySQL server to start.
-2. You are able to send the commands for the server using address of Docker machine (or localhost if Docer installed locally) with the port 3000 (by default).
+2. You are able to send the commands for the server using address of Docker machine (or localhost if Docker installed locally) with the port 3000 (by default).

 # IMPORTANT NOTE!!